2000 European Tour

-The 2000 European Tour was the 29th official season of golf tournaments known as the PGA European Tour.
+The 2000 European Tour, titled as the 2000 PGA European Tour, was the 29th season of the European Tour, the main professional golf tour in Europe since its inaugural season in 1972.

-The season was made up of 44 tournaments counting towards the Order of Merit, which included the four major championships and three World Golf Championships, and several non-counting "Approved Special Events".

-The Order of Merit was won by England's Lee Westwood who won six times during the season to end Colin Montgomerie's seven-year reign as Europe's number one.

 Changes for 2000

 There were several changes from the previous season, with the Alfred Dunhill Championship replacing the South African PGA Championship due to sponsorship reasons, the addition of two tournaments celebrating the 500th anniversary of the discovery of Brazil by Pedro Álvares Cabral in 1500, the Greg Norman Holden International, the Celtic Manor Resort Wales Open and The Eurobet Seve Ballesteros Trophy, and the loss of the Estoril Open, the German Open and the Sarazen World Open.
 Money earned from the Masters Tournament counted towards the Order of Merit for the first time.

 Schedule

 The following table lists official events during the 2000 season.

 Unofficial events

 The following events were sanctioned by the European Tour, but did not carry official money, nor were wins official.